-The Agile value proposition is about early delivery of business value, reduced risk, increased visibility and increased adaptability.
-These are achieved by continuously delivering customer valued functionality by building MVP (minimal viable products) and MMF (minimal marketable features).
+The Agile value proposition is about early delivery of business value, reduced risk, increased visibility, and increased adaptability.
+These are achieved by continuously delivering customer-valued functionality by building minimal viable products (MVP) and minimal marketable features (MMF).

 The terms MVP or MMF are often used interchangeably, but are they really the same thing and if not so what is the difference?

-One might argue the MVP is about products and MMF is about features but that would put the emphasis on the wrong letter.
-You can think of MMF as MMPs (minimal marketable products) to avoid that confusion.
+One might argue that MVP is about products and MMF is about features but that would emphasize the wrong letter.
+You can think of MMFs as MMPs (minimal marketable products) to avoid that confusion.
 The real difference between the two is viable vs. marketable.

 In Lean Startup, Eric Reiss defines MVP as: